jsom1/jsom1.github.io/_walkthroughs/Lame.md

 ![ftp]({{https://jsom1.github.io/}}/_images/htb_lame_ftp.png)
 </div>

 Once connected (I used "guest" for the password, but I think anything would work), I listed files in the present directory (and others) but didn't find anything.
-I might have had higher chances if there were a web server running.\\
+I might have had higher chances if there was a web server running.\\
 I remember exploiting vsftpd 2.3.4, but not in details, so let's look at the existing exploits:

 <div class="img_container">
 ![searchsploit]({{https://jsom1.github.io/}}/_images/htb_lame_srchsploit.png)
 </div>

 There is only one exploit available, but it looks solid (backdoor command execution).
-Let's get more informatin on Metasploit.
+Let's get more information on Metasploit.
 We launch it with the following command:

 ~~~
 msfconsole